 2. Financial grant to OSA Chapters for RDF and their viability.

-1. Cooperation and Commitment of Chapter Presidents for RDF
+Cooperation and commitment of Chapter Presidents in RDF

 The core of RDF success is in the hands of the OSA Chapter Presidents.
 But for their complete cooperation & support RDF would not have come this far.

 They are the key figures in the OSA organization and should be credited overwhelmingly for the success of RDF.

 Realizing their importance and remembering the fact that they are elected, it is urged that they consider RDF to be PART of Chapter activities just like Kumar Purnima, Saraswati Puja etc. For smooth operations and cost effectiveness the following steps are most helpful and should be taken as far as possible: